 What can I do to ease a persistent toothache after filing?

 Finally, if you’re having a persistent discomfort from toothache after teeth filling, here are some quick tips to help solve the problem

 - Do not use hard brush to brush your mouth.
-Dentists always recommend Oral-B Sensi-Soft Manual Toothbrush.
+Dentists always recommend Oral-B Sensi-Soft Manual Toothbrush (check price on Amazon).

 - Always brush and floss your teeth gently to remove food fragments that may be trapped on the place of filling or in-between your teeth.
-I recommend you also use Oral-B Glide Pro-Health Comfort Plus Mint Floss to floss your teeth properly.
+I recommend you also use Oral-B Glide Pro-Health Comfort Plus Mint Floss (check price on Amazon) to floss your teeth properly.